Perfectly situated minutes from Coniston village centre is the delightfully charming Green Croft.

 From the front door, the bright and welcoming entrance hall offers ample space for boots, rucksacks and personal belongings.
 The first room off the hall is the equally welcoming sitting room where Lake District prints & local guide books adorn the walls.
 This room benefits from comfortable seating, TV, DVD and impressive wood burning stove.
 The perfect place to curl up in front of during those cooler winter evenings.
 The generous bay window from where the sunlight pours into the room, allows guests to look out towards the rolling hills of Grizedale forest, all from the comfort of the inviting sofa.

 The kitchen complete with dining area is a sleek and modern room which enjoys views across the garden and towards the impressive Yewdale Crags.
-A comfortable space for families and friends to gather, the kitchen is fully equipped with all the latest appliances, washing machine, dishwasher, fridge, microwave, electric oven, gas hob and DAB radio.
+A comfortable space for families and friends to gather, the kitchen is fully equipped with all the latest appliances, washing machine, dishwasher, fridge with small freezer compartment, microwave, electric oven, gas hob and DAB radio.

 The ground floor also benefits from an ample shower room & W.C.
 Situated next the side entrance the shower room is perfectly positioned to help clean up after muddy adventures and wet walks.